Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \myparatight{Random item attack (RIA)} For each fake user, RIA randomly selects an item $t_i$ from the set of target items $T$, perturbs the item following the rule in Equation (\ref{krr-perturb}), and sends the perturbed item $y_i$ to the server.
-Next, we derive the overall gain for RIA.
-First, we can calculate the expectation of the identity function as follows:

-where $r=|T|$ is the number of target items.
-According to Equation (\ref{overallgaindeter}), we can obtain the overall gain as follows:
+First, we can calculate the expectation of the characteristic function as follows: { { }} where $r=|T|$ is the number of target items.
+According to Equation (\ref{overallgaindeter}), we can obtain the overall gain as $G =\frac{(p+(r-1)q)m}{(n+m)(p-q)}-c$.